mherchel/herchel.com/src/blog/variables/index.md

 }
 ```

 Now it looks right!
 But, there's a problem.
-We're declaring the color (`deepskyblue`) twice.
+We're declaring `deepskyblue` twice.
 What can we do about that?

 ## CSS Variables to the rescue!

 [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) (aka CSS Custom Properties) are awesome.
 Let's get started.

 First we'll add the variable to the `:root` element, which is the HTML element.
+We call this `--primary` because it's the primary color.
+Variables are always prepended with double-hyphens.

 ```css
 :root {